david-f-amorim/Simulating-THG-of-few-femtosecond-pulses-in-a-noble-gas-/README.txt

 	+ see if relationship can be found between beam energy/CEO phase and saturation pressure/energy
 			- fit curves: beam energy vs peak pressure; beam energy vs peak energy; same for CEO phase
 	+ study effect of ionisation (compare on/off) -> probably only use once interesting effect has been found in ionised case, to check if effect due to ionisation or not; also make large-scale comparison with existing non-ion data

+	+ compare Neon to Argon (different behaviour during saturation?)

 	+ Thoughts so far:
 		@ filamentation effects to appear, just at higher pressures and energies than expected